Scalable Sample-to-Population Estimation of Hyperbolic Space Models for Hypergraphs: Hyperbolic Space

 \section{Hyperbolic Space}

-Since many real-world networks exhibit hierarchical structure \citep{Lietal20,ClMoNe08}, hyperbolic geometry has grown more popular as a mathematical model of network structure.
-Hyperbolic space models have been used to model graphs with ${N \choose 2}$ possible edges \citep{krioukov_hyperbolic_2010,SmAsCa19,lubold2023identifying}, but not hypergraphs with $2^N - N - 1$ possible hyperedges that can overlap or be nested.
-To pave the way for hyperbolic space models for hypergraphs, we first provide background on hyperbolic space.

-To describe the properties of hyperbolic space, we first introduce two-dimensional hyperbolic space, although we will consider $r$-dimensional hyperbolic space ($r \geq 2$) throughout the remainder of the manuscript.
+To pave the way for hyperbolic space models for hypergraphs, we first provide background on hyperbolic space in Section \ref{sec:back} and then introduce hyperbolic space models for hypergraphs in Section \ref{sec:model}.
+To describe the properties of hyperbolic space, we focus on two-dimensional hyperbolic space, although we will consider $r$-dimensional hyperbolic space ($r \geq 2$) throughout the remainder of the manuscript.
 Hyperbolic space has multiple equivalent representations, including the \pd, which facilitates interpretation and visualization; and the Lorentz model, which facilitates computing.
 These two representations of hyperbolic space are visualized in Figure \ref{fig:main_fig}.

 \paragraph{\pd} The \pd{ }with radius $1$ is defined by \beno \mathscr{P} &\coloneqq& \{\bm{x}\, \in\, \mathbb{R}^2:\, |\!|\bm{x}|\!|_2 < 1\}. \ee The distance between two points $\bm{x}_1 \in \mathscr{P}$ and $\bm{x}_2 \in \mathscr{P}$ on the \pd{ }is \beno d_{\mathscr{P}}(\bm{x}_1,\, \bm{x}_2) \coloneqq \arcosh\left(1 + \dfrac{2 \, \vecnormsqrt{\bm{x}_1 - \bm{x}_2}}{\left(1-\vecnormsqrt{\bm{x}_1}\right) \,\left(1-\vecnormsqrt{\bm{x}_2}\right)}\right), \ee where $\mathop{\arcosh}(a) \coloneqq \log(a + \sqrt{a^2 -1})$ ($a \geq 1$).
 A useful property of hyperbolic space is its curvature.
 The curvature quantifies how much the space deviates from a flat surface \citep{boumal2023introduction}: While the curvature of Euclidean space is $0$, the curvature of hyperbolic space is negative.
 The negative curvature of hyperbolic space implies that hyperbolic distance grows as one approaches the boundary of the \pd.
 As a result, hyperbolic space can embed trees into a low-dimensional space as demonstrated in Figure \ref{fig:main_fig} (a), helping capture core-periphery structure along with local structure in hypergraphs.